NVSL/linux-nova/README.md

 * The linux testing project file system tests.
 * The fstest POSIX conformance test suite.

-Currently, nearly all of these tests pass for the `master` branch.
+Currently, nearly all of these tests pass for the `master` branch, and we have run complex programs on NOVA.
+There are, of course, many bugs left to fix.

 NOVA uses the standard PMEM kernel interfaces for accessing and managing persistent memory.

 ### Atomicity